durian/superslew/README.md

 - Only tested with a simple Saitek joystick and CH Products pedals.

-- Can be enabled "in flight", but sometimes causes spectacular effects when disabled again.
+- Can be enabled "in flight" which sometimes causes spectacular effects when disabled again.